morrownr/8814au/README.md

 many Linux distros, other distros, including the Arch based Manjaro is used for testing.
 Currently I do not have installations of Fedora or OpenSUSE available for testing and reply on user reports of success or failure.
 I have two test systems with secure boot on so as to test secure boot.
-I have not seen any secure boot problems with Ubuntu based systems.
+I have not seen any secure boot problems with Debian based systems and I don't remember problems with Manjaro.

 dkms is used in the installation script.
 It helps with a lot of issues that will come up if a simple manual installation is used. dkms has the